davidfrantz/hungry-beetle/README.md

 - a FORCE Level 2 data cube
 - GIS layer for area of interest
-- GIS layer for analysis area
+- GIS layer for analysis area OR already cubed raster masks

 (C) David Frantz 2024